Urhobo Historical Society

 have been scandalised, embarrassed and depicted as people whose

 word cannot be relied upon.

 Chief Alamieyeseigha has jeopardised the safety and besmirched the reputation of Nigerians living in or visiting The United Kingdom.

-Alamieyeseigha has jeopardised the safety and free movement
+Chief Alamieyeseigha has jeopardised the safety and free movement of

 Chief Alamieyeseigha has severely hindered the capacity of the Governor of Bayelsa State to transact international business whether now or in the future, as he can no longer travel overseas.